AndreaSimongini/CASTOR/README.md

 ## How to use CASTOR step by step:

 **STEP 0**: clone this github repository.
 The enviromental variable LOCALPATH should automatically set the right directory.
-The *Data* and *Reference* folders must be downloaded and placed in the same directory as the CASTOR code.
+Be aware that the *Data*, *Reference* amd *Application* folders must be in the same path as the CASTOR.ipynb file to be correctly found.

 **Step 1**: prepare your own Supernova.